theisaiahcc/eCommerceSite/README.md

 # eCommerceSite
-Learning CRUD functionality using eCommerceSite
+Learning CRUD functionality by implementing it into a mock eCommerce website

 ## Description
 Class project to demonstrate CRUD funcitonality.